eberban/eberban/books/tour/src/morphonology/morphology.md

 __Borrowings__ allow importing foreign words or names.
 They are prefixed by the vowel __u__, and have more relaxed rules about consonants than native eberban words.
+Mainly, they can contain consonant triplets which must obey the following

-Consonant clusters in borrowings must obey the following rules :
+rules:

  - Consonant pairs must either be _initial pairs_, _medial pairs_ or
    _sonorant_ + _consonant_.